rladies/rladiesguide/content/organization/online-presence/slack/index.en.md

 It can be a place for discussions, collaboration, Q&As, regular scheduled messages, etc.

+In this platform, make organizers easy to identify (e.g. adding "Organizer - " to your names) which is important in particular if a member wants to report an incident related to the code of conduct.

 In any case encourage the members of your chapter to join the [community slack](/comm/slack/)!

 {{% notice warning %}}